rahulcs754/markThree/README.md

-## Description
+## A quiz app
-1. I created this fun app in cli.
+-> I created this fun app in cli.
-2. This app contain readline-sync package.
+-> This app contain readline-sync package.